 When Amazon announced the Glow at its fall event, I could instantly see the potential for the product.
 I have two boys, ages six and nine, and they love to play games and spend time with their grandparents.
 While some live relatively close, not all do, and with busy school activities, sports, 4-H, and other stuff, coordinating face-to-face time with family can be tough.
 The Amazon Glow has the tools to do more than an introductory video call thanks to its interactive projection screen coupled with video chat, but does it deliver?

 The Amazon Glow creates a whole new way for kids to interact with friends and family over long distances.
 Its ever-growing content library has something for kids of all ages to learn and have fun with.

 Amazon Glow: Price and availability

 Amazon announced the Glow in September 2021 during Amazon's fall event.
-The device is currently part of the Day 1 Edition which means that it's only available on Amazon and by requesting an invitation.
-If you get invited to buy the Amazon Glow, it is available for an introductory price of $249.99, after which its full price will be $299.99.
+The device was initially part of the Day 1 Edition which means that it was only available on Amazon and by requesting an invitation.
+If you got invited to buy the Amazon Glow, it was available for an introductory price of $249.99.

 Amazon Glow: What's good

 When it comes to making stuff for kids, Amazon knows what it's doing.
 While the hardware is good, as Amazon routinely has some of the best Android tablets for kids, the secret sauce that really makes it all worth buying is thanks to the software.
 Amazon Kids+ brings the familiar kid-appropriate content that is found on the Fire Kids tablets like the Amazon Fire HD 10 Kids Pro and applies it to this new form factor.